Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

-And then I took Italian my first year of college and much to the chagrin of my Italian cousins and also probably of that high school Spanish teacher who had rooted hard for the romance languages, I was pretty bad at Italian, too.
+And then I took Italian my first year of college, and much to the chagrin of my mother of Italian heritage and also probably to the chagrin of that high school Spanish teacher who had rooted hard for the romance languages, I was pretty bad at Italian, too.

 “All right.
 I will.”

-They looked at me for a second with that fierce but fleeting curiosity found only in small children, and then they all had a good laugh about it and they said,
+And they looked at me with that fierce but fleeting curiosity found only in small children.
+Then they all had a laugh about it and said,

 And thus, the story of how I learned Mandarin.

 In hindsight, I probably should have taken that same approach with the calculus teacher in college.
 Maybe there’s something, though, there’s just a kind of sweet revenge that comes from proving a group of your own students wrong that you just don’t find when it’s merely the teacher you’re trying to impress.